 When asked a question that is not relevant to the lesson, defer the question using the "parking lot" technique.
-Pending questions can be revisited at the end of class.

-When asked a question and you are unsure how to answer:
+When asked a question and are unsure how to answer:

-- Redirect the question to the class as a teachable moment using the following steps: - 1.
-Redirect: Ensure understanding of the student's question and redirect it back to the class. - 2.
-Response: Call on students until a correct response is provided. - 3.
-Reinforcement: Provide positive reinforcement for the correct response. - 4.
-Confirmation: Confirm whether the response answered the student's original question. - Admit that you do not know the answer.
+- Redirect the question to the class as a teachable moment using the following steps: - Redirect: Ensure understanding of the student's question and redirect it back to the class. - o Response: Call on students until a correct response is provided. - o Reinforcement: Provide positive reinforcement for the correct response. - o Confirmation: Confirm whether the response answered the student's original question. - Admit that you do not know the answer.